dgraph-io/dgraph-docs/content/dgraph-overview.md

 see [GraphQL Overview]({{< relref "/graphql/overview" >}}).
 If you are a SQL user, see:
 [Dgraph for SQL Users](https://dgraph.io/learn/courses/datamodel/sql-to-dgraph/overview/introduction/).

-## Fully-Managed Dgraph

-Dgraph Cloud with [shared instances](https://dgraph.io/graphql) is a fully-managed GraphQL database service that lets you focus on building apps, not managing infrastructure.
-Dgraph Cloud is built from the ground up to support GraphQL, and uses a graph database structure down to its lowest layers.
-So it integrates seamlessly with your existing ecosystem of GraphQL tools.

-Dgraph Cloud gives you the power of Dgraph database in a hosted environment, providing the flexibility and performance of a horizontally-scalable and distributed GraphQL database with a graph backend, so you don’t need to configure and manage VMs, servers, firewalls, and HTTP endpoints to power your modern apps and websites.
-Dgraph Cloud with shared instances runs on a shared cluster so we can offer it at a low price.
-To learn more about Dgraph Cloud, see [Dgraph Cloud Overview](https://dgraph.io/docs/cloud/introduction).

-Dgraph Cloud with [dedicated instances](https://dgraph.io/cloud) extends the capabilities of the lower-cost shared instances offering to meet the heavy workloads and other needs of enterprise customers.
-With Dgraph Cloud, you get dedicated cluster instances, high availability, and the option to run Dgraph in your own virtual private cloud (VPC) or bring your own Kubernetes (BYOK) environment.

 ## Glossary of Dgraph and GraphQL terms